Map all locationsAll Spring Events

 Making Philadelphia’s great public spaces even better

-Philadelphia’s third annual “LOVE Your Park Week” allows residents to pitch in and help clean up some of Philadelphia’s 10,000-acre park system — and then enjoy the spaces with festivals, family-friendly days and more.View More
+Philadelphia’s fifth annual “LOVE Your Park Week” allows residents to pitch in and help clean up some of Philadelphia’s 10,000-acre park system – and then enjoy the spaces with special events.

 A flower-filled tradition at Macy’s Grand Court

 Surround yourself with spring blooms during the annual Macy’s Flower Show at Macy’s Center City.

 StrEAT Food Festival: April 9, 2017; Restaurant Week: April 10-21, 2017View More

 Manayunk celebrates its diverse dining scene during the bi-annual Manayunk StrEAT Food Festival & Restaurant Week.